 Social support and family interaction can increase and boost the dignity of the older adults and such support has a protective role in the maintenance of mental health.
 Most of the family members in Pakistan have been noticed while threaten and beating their parents.
 Majority of these family members have found to be the sons.
 In psychological abuse of the elderly, the most common is the verbal abuse.
 Moreover, In case of health care, we have very few Non-Governmental Organizations (NGOs) serving elderly population.
 Health care of the elderly is not regarded as a distinct specialty but they are having only fragmented provision of care and lack comprehensive care and treatment (Dildar et al, 2012).

-1.1 Objectives of the study
+1.1 Objectives of the study:

-To study the nature and extent of loneliness and wellbeing of respondents
+To study the nature and extent of loneliness and wellbeing of the respondents.

-To investigate relationship among loneliness and elderly well being
+To investigate relationship among loneliness and elderly well being.

-1.2 Hypotheses
+1.2 Hypotheses:

 There would be significant relationship between loneliness and well being among elderly.

-There would be significant difference between male and female on loneliness and well-being
+There would be significant difference between male and female on loneliness and well-being.

 There would be significant difference between joint family system and nuclear family system on loneliness and elderly well being.

-Materials and Methods
+Materials and Methods:

 In the present cross-sectional study quantitative research method was used.
 In this study comparison also has done on different important demographics variables.
 Multi-stage sampling method is used.
 Faisalabad is divided into four Tehsil.
 At the first stage we selected one Tehsil of Faisalabad out of four Tehsils (Chak Jhumra, Jaranwala, Samundary, and Tandlianwala) of District Faisalabad randomly.
 There were 57 Union Councils (17 urban and 40 rural) in the sampled Jaranwala Tehsil and at the next stage out of 57 Union Councils, 11 union councils were selected by applying the systematic random sampling and every 5th union council will be taken from the list of union councils.
 Then one village/town will be selected from each union council through simple random sampling.
 At the last stage, the researcher is approached to target population (60+ elderly men and women) by applying convenient sampling technique.